docstrap/docstrap/README.md

 + [Superhero](http://terryweiss.github.io/docstrap/themes/superhero)
 + [United](http://terryweiss.github.io/docstrap/themes/united)

+To change your theme, just change it in the `conf.json` file.
+See below for details.
 ## Ooooh, I want it!
 How do I get it?##
 First grab the [zip file from github.](https://github.com/terryweiss/docstrap/archive/master.zip) Unzip it to your favorite hard drive and ask JSDoc to use it.
 Like so: